lakshgupta/lakshgupta.github.io/_posts/2016-01-16-NeuralNetwork2.markdown

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <h4 class="section-heading">Cost Function: $J$</h4><p>The last time we converted each output to an array of size $10$ with $1$ on the index representing the actual output and $0$ on the rest of the indices.
-Because of this we used a special case of the cross-entropy cost function where number of classes is equal to 2 assuming all of the output classes are independent of each other:</p>
+Therefore we used a special case of the cross-entropy cost function where number of classes is equal to 2, assuming all of the output classes are independent of each other:</p>
 $$J(\theta) = -\frac{1}{m}\sum_{i=1}^{m} \sum_{i=1}^{k}[ y^{(i)}_k\log{(h_{\theta}(x^{(i)})_k)} + (1-y^{(i)}_k)\log({1-(h_{\theta}(x^{(i)}))_k)}]$$<blockquote><p>If we have multiple independent binary attributes by which to classify the data, we can use a network with multiple logistic outputs and cross-entropy error.
 For multinomial classification problems (1-of-n, where n &gt; 2) we use a network with n outputs, one corresponding to each class, and target values of 1 for the correct class, and 0 otherwise.
 Since these targets are not independent of each other, however, it is no longer appropriate to use logistic output units.
 The corect generalization of the logistic sigmoid to the multinomial case is the softmax activation function.</p>
 <p>- <a href="https://www.willamette.edu/~gorr/classes/cs449/classify.html">Genevieve (Jenny) B. Orr</a></p>
 </blockquote>
-<p>Now since we are using softmax in the output layer, the probability for one class is divided by the sum of probabilities for all the classes.
-Hence we will used the generalized cross entropy cost function:</p>
+<p>Since we are using softmax in the output layer, the probability for one class is divided by the sum of probabilities for all the classes.
+As a result, we will be using the generalized cross entropy cost function:</p>
 \begin{align}
 J(\theta) = - \left[ \sum_{i=1}^{m} \sum_{k=1}^{K}  1\left\{y^{(i)} = k\right\} \log \frac{\exp(\theta^{(k)\top} h_{W,b}(x^{(i)}))}{\sum_{j=1}^K \exp(\theta^{(j)\top} h_{W,b}(x)^{(i)}))}\right].
 \end{align}<p>where $h_{W,b}(x)$ is the input from the last hidden layer.
 In the code, you'll see that I have also applied $L^2$ regularization.</p>